-Welding is more than just joining two pieces of metal together, it is considered an art by those in the field and is an integral part of just about any major construction project.
-In fact, there is a growing welder shortage in the US, that is only expected to intensify as baby boomers retire and the need for skilled labor grows.
+Welding is more than just joining two pieces of metal together.
+It’s considered an art by those in the field and is an important part of any major construction project.

 While we strive to provide students with the best tools to prepare for their careers, we cannot and do not guarantee employment.
 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [05/01/11] [www.bls.gov/oes/].
 Credentialing organization may change requirements without notice.